Section Five

 Enough light, no unnecessary sounds, and no clutter on the walls, counters, or tables (to reduce anxiety in clients with a range of neuropsychological abilities)

-In addition to the suggestions provided in Box 17.2, be aware that television monitors have become ubiquitous in most waiting rooms but can be problematic.
+In addition to the suggestions provided in Box 16.2, be aware that television monitors have become ubiquitous in most waiting rooms but can be problematic.
 It is almost impossible to ensure that the images on the screen will be consistently welcoming and appropriate for everyone, and the extra visual and/or auditory noise will compete with necessary conversations, especially for your clients with hearing, attention, or anxiety issues.

 Decorating the Space

-One last note: Let’s avoid religious and political materials or symbols entirely (see Module 25), and let’s avoid anything intended to be frightening, even if you think of it as “fun scary.”
+One last note: Let’s avoid religious and political materials and symbols entirely (see Module 25), and let’s avoid anything intended to be frightening, even if you think of it as “fun scary.”
 We will make unintentional mistakes (see Module 26), but multi-culturally appropriate decoration seeks, as a general rule, to be universally welcoming and inclusive for everyone, not divisive, challenging, playing favorites, or in any way frightening to anyone.

 Your Turn

-Highlight Questions for Module 17
+Highlight Questions for Module 16

-Explain some of the characteristics of accessible, inclusive, respectful, or multi-culturally welcoming webpages.
+Explain some of the characteristics of accessible, inclusive, respectful, universal, or multi-culturally welcoming webpages.
 Why do our clinical webpages need to reflect these characteristics?

 Explain some of the characteristics that make clinical intake forms accessible, inclusive, and respectful of all persons’ cultural and personal backgrounds and identities.
 Why do our intake forms need to reflect these characteristics?